BaguetteBoiTuna/NTPU/2024-10-28-dlfia_dante_assignment2.md

 ### Why might ReLU and Leaky ReLU perform better than Sigmoid and Tanh in deep networks?
 Please provide results to support your explanation

+Using the same [source](https://learnopencv.com/understanding-activation-functions-in-deep-learning/) than the previous question:

+1. Gradiant Saturation

+   - Sigmoid and Tanh can cause the gradients to become very small.
+Vanishing gradients in deeper layers, can slow down the learning.
+   - ReLU and Leaky ReLU do not have this issue.

+2. Computation Efficiency

+   - ReLU and Leaky ReLU are computationally simpler so more efficient than Sigmoid and Tanh.

+3. Sparse Activation
+   - ReLU has only a subset of neurons activated at a time.
+It reduces dependencies and enhances model interpretability and computational efficiency.